 In addition to supporting additional spectrum, the IEEE recognizes the need for more efficient use of spectrum already allocated through various spectrum sharing mechanisms.
 Sharing can occur in bands that are currently licensed but occupied by temporally or spatially sporadic users, such as in the 3.5 GHz band in the United States, and TV white space in the United States, United Kingdom, Singapore, South Africa, and Columbia, in addition to administrations within which regulatory rules for TV white space still under development.
 Notably, the IEEE 802.15.4m, IEEE 802.11af, and IEEE 802.22 standards are designed to access TV white space with use cases ranging from low-rate personal-area networks to high-capacity wireless regional-area networks for broadband provisioning.
 Hundreds of megahertz of spectrum can be made available, faster and more cost effectively than relocating incumbent users.
 Sharing can also occur in unlicensed bands among devices which utilize either common air interfaces or between devices with disparate air interface technologies.

-An example of this is the use of cognitive radio technologies such as Listen Before Talk utilized in IEEE 802.11 Wi-Fi and 3GPP based LAA systems or policy based framework used by the IEEE Dynamic Spectrum Access Networks standards 1900.X or spectrum sharing with primary users based on sensing, spectrum database, and dynamic spectrum access rules used in the IEEE 802.22 TV White Space standards.
+An example of this is the use of cognitive radio technologies such as Listen Before Talk utilized in IEEE 802.11 Wi-Fi and 3GPP LTE based LAA systems or policy-based framework used by the IEEE Dynamic Spectrum Access Networks standards 1900.X or spectrum sharing with primary users based on sensing, spectrum database, and dynamic spectrum access rules used in the IEEE 802.22 TV White Space standards.
 The IEEE-SA believes that cognitive radio technologies should continue to be standardized to establish fair spectrum sharing among devices.
-Furthermore, given the role the IEEE SA plays in standardizing the world’s largest family of unlicensed radios, IEEE-SA is best position to establish the fora where these common rules and technologies can be standardized.
+Furthermore, given the role the IEEE SA plays in standardizing the world’s largest family of unlicensed radios, IEEE-SA is best positioned to establish the fora where these common rules and technologies can be standardized.

 As a respected standards development body that develops global wireless standards and corresponding enabling technologies, the IEEE-SA supports making more spectrum available for both licensed and license-exempt technologies to meet data demand growth, the proliferation of connected devices, and to foster innovation.
 Furthermore, additional spectrum is needed for technologies to economically meet data demand growth.